2 Options Markets{#sec-c:options}

 Rights, Obligations, and Motivations

-Option buyers pay the premium upfront.
-Subsequently they have rights - they can choose whether to exercise the option - but no obligations.
+An option buyer pays the premium upfront.
+Subsequently, the buyer has rights (they can choose whether to exercise the option) but they have no obligations.
 The maximum loss of an option buyer is the option premium.
 On the other hand, option sellers receive the premium upfront but subsequently they have obligations: they must fulfill the contract if the option is exercised.
 They face potentially unlimited losses (especially for calls).
 The motivation for buying an option can be to speculate on the underlying asset price or it can be to hedge an existing risk.
 The motivation for selling an option is always to receive the option premium.

-In summary, the motivations for trading options are:
+In more detail, the motivations for trading options are:

 - Speculation and Leverage: One motive for buying options is to speculate on price movements with higher leverage than direct stock ownership.
 A small price change in the underlying can produce large percentage changes in option value, amplifying both potential gains and losses.